geclos/homepage/content/blog/why_most_developers_fail_their_first_tech_interviews.md

 during the interview, candidates with lesser code that fair rather well during questioning, candidates obsessed with CS theory, others more of the learn-as-you-go type, variant degrees of experience, creativity, resourcefulness...
-At the end, all these aspects average out, painting the portrait of the default entry-level applicant who is capable of writing a fairly decent program involving frontend and backend code, sometimes with some extra sprinkles of infrastructure code on top.
+In the end, all these aspects average out, painting the portrait of the default entry-level applicant who is capable of writing a fairly decent program involving frontend and backend code, sometimes with some extra sprinkles of infrastructure code on top.

-Put another way, statistics say that if you made it to the tech interview portion of the recruitment process you probably have the technical skill set required to get hired.
+Put another way, statistics say that if you made it to the tech interview portion of the recruitment process you probably have the technical skillset required to get hired.
 This won't always be the case but, generally, the rule holds true.

 Now, if all candidates look alike, what is it that distinguishes them apart?
 What